 Sure, we’ve heard that things like electric cords, pet food and soda aren’t always worth it.

-But on the other hand, there are plenty of items at the dollar store that your friends and family will swear cost a lot more.
+On the other hand, there are plenty of items at the dollar store that your friends and family will swear cost a lot more.
 Read our list and let us know on Facebook and Twitter if you have anything to add!

 You know you’re getting a good deal when greeting cards cost almost the same as the stamp you use to mail them.
 At many dollar stores, they’re 2 for $1.
 And if you flip over the card to where the price is located, it’ll usually have a higher price.
 The person receiving the card will never know!